ElectronSutra/venture/pages/character-creation/twenty-questions.md

 sensitive or important of topics.
 Otherwise, you are expected to maintain a steely mask of indifference.

-Obviously, this expectation of "face" can vary.
-Few would fault a Cynis for being joyous, for example, or fault a man for snapping out in public; after all, everyone knows men can't control their emotions.
-It is still frowned upon, but it is clearly more understandable in these cases.

 What is your character's tick?
 No one maintains a perfect facade at all times.
-Even the most stoic Cathak or iron-faced Ledaal will occasionally have an outburst or show of her true feelings.
 Maybe when your character is stressed she starts to drum her fingers, or she hums to herself or chews her lip.

 **Consider** what noteworthy physical or verbal tick your character has that hints that they are under stress.
 Consider how it relates to the flaws of your